-Fluent Forms is trusted among its customer base for the excellent documentation and ready support.
+Fluent Forms is trusted among its customer base for its excellent documentation and ready support.
 Our support team is ever available to answer your every question.
-And the Fluent Forms documentation contain explicit descriptions of every feature and precise instructions on how to use them.
+And the Fluent Forms documentation contains explicit descriptions of every feature and precise instructions on how to use them.
 Users also find the graphic video tutorials on Youtube very helpful.

 This WordPress plugin has a strong social media presence on Facebook, as well.
 The Fluent Forms community is well and growing, and an aura of mutual understanding is maintained through asking and answering any questions one might have.